m-danya/notion-srs-cli/README.md

 Then the next card will appear.

 ## How to run
+0. Clone the repository.
+If you don't know how to do it, click [here](https://github.com/m-danya/notion-srs-cli/archive/refs/heads/main.zip) and unzip the archive into any place.
+Open that folder in the terminal ([how to do it on Windows](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/#:~:text=If%20the%20folder%20you%20want,window%2C%20and%20then%20press%20Enter.&text=The%20directory%20you%20switched%20to%20will%20be%20reflected%20in%20the%20command%20line.))
 1. ~~`pip3 install notion`~~ `pip3 install git+https://github.com/jamalex/notion-py.git@refs/pull/294/merge` (for the moment of writing this doc, it's the way to use notion API with getting an 400 error **less frequently**)
 2. Configure the tool (see "Configuring")
 3. Run by `./notion-srs.py `